 Remove clothing with the poison on it.
 Rinse skin immediately with running, tepid water for at least 15 minutes. | |

-Poison that’s inhaled. | |
+Poison that’s inhaled | |

 First aid | |

-Immediately move outdoors where fresh air is available. |
+Immediately move outdoors to fresh air. |

 Skip first aid and call 911 right away if a person: